jay11nt/Crud-operation/README.md

 1. **Download the project** or copy the files manually.
 2. Open the project in **IntelliJ IDEA**, **Eclipse**, or **VS Code**.
 3. Configure `application.properties` with your database credentials.
-4. Run the application using:
+4. Run the application
+5. The application will start at http://localhost:8080